AbhishekJawalkar31/Loan_Approval_EDA/README.md

 * Data cleaning and pre-processing
 * Perform Exploratory Data Analysis (EDA)
 * Examine relationship between applicant's characteristics and approval of loan
-* Find causes for disapproval of loan
 * Generate practical insights for financial institutions
-* Study practically on how EDA works

 # Dataset Description
 Source <br>